geomorphysics/GME/Sphinx/source/index.rst

-The goal of the GME project is to develop geometric mechanics software tailored to the study erosional processes, and to make this platform-independent software freely available.
+The goal of the GME project is to develop geometric mechanics software tailored to the study of erosional processes, and to make this platform-independent software freely available.